People Are Talking: Voice Search

 The process of voice SEO is to optimize content for smart assistants to find.
 But what makes things difficult is even though voice search is well on it’s way to becoming the most popular form of searching online, there isn’t a list of results like what we would find in a traditional Google search.

 An example is Alexa’s use of Google Business listings, including reviews, to provide a result to end users.
-Try asking your digital assistant for a marketing agency near you.
+Try asking your digital assistant for a digital marketing agency near you.
 In fact, “near me” searches are increasing year after year.